jefftranter/6502/docs/README.txt

 KIM-1QuickReference.odt - Quick Reference for the KIM-1 Microcomputer (PDF format).

+FirstBookOfKimReference.pdf - KIM-1 reference from the inside back cover of The First Book of KIM.

 ---

 Files written by me are released under the following license: